 On the last day of the 20th century, Boris Yeltsin stepped down as first president of post-Soviet Russia, and handed the reigns of the country to a former KGB officer named Vladimir Putin.
-Yelsin had been a reckless alcoholic who ran a chaotic administration that opened the doors for the most brutal members of his society to take over Russia’s industry and government.
-While Robert Mueller’s newly-released report (currently summarized in a report by the U.S. Attorney General) found no evidence of collusion by the Trump campaign to get him elected, it does confirm just how corrupt and expansive Putin’s kleptocracy has become.
+Yeltsin had been a reckless alcoholic who ran a chaotic administration that opened the doors for the most brutal members of his society to take over Russia’s industry and government.
+Robert Mueller’s newly-released 488-page report found insufficient evidence to bring conspiracy charge again President Donald Trump and his campaign officials, but it does confirm just how corrupt and expansive Putin’s kleptocracy has become.

 The first time I visited Moscow was a couple months before Putin took office, and I was struck by what I saw: Western chain stores, clean roads, well-dressed people, and a semblance of peace and civility on the street.
 I grew up raised by my uncle Joe, who had spent five years in a Soviet prison camp in Siberia during and after World War II.
 He painted a picture of Russia as a grim country that fed him soup made from rotten cabbage, caused him to lose several toes from frostbite, and let his brother Rudy to die in his arms as he wasted away from tuberculosis.
 As a small child, I knew the few Russian words and phrases my uncle learned in prison, like golovorez, gavno, mudak, yob tvoyu mat.
 You can look them up, but trust me that Russians – who heard me as a pre-schooler utter these words – used to blanch.
 Needless to say, from an early age, I had developed an unflattering impression of Russia.